Citadel-DAO/citadel-contracts/docs/access-control.md

 ## Governance 🏰
 The big one - contract governance.
 This manages all critical functionality for the integrity of the system, such as access control, upgradeability, and anything that touches significant funds within the contracts.

-Everything action governance takes is gated by a timelockl, so that actions can be reviewed and flagged by others.
+Everything action governance takes is gated by a timelock, so that actions can be reviewed and flagged by others.

-As Citadel matures, this role is intended to increasingly go away from multisig management and to the token holders.

 ## Policy Ops 👨‍🔬
 As it stands, Citadel requires some active parameter management to follow the tokenomic model.